Loss of habitat

 Fruits and insects are not as plentiful in the mountains during winter as they are in summer, so many birds (such as bowerbird, rose robins and golden whistlers) migrate to the valleys for the winter, moving back to the mountains in spring.

-Lakes and creeks dry up, forcing waterbirds to move elsewhere.
+Lakes and creeks diminish in long droughts, forcing waterbirds to move elsewhere.

 As koalas finish all the tender young eucalypt leaves on their trees they need to find new ones. and sometimes need to travel a lot further across the ground than is safe for them, as they may need to pass dogs and across busy roads.

 3.To find a new territory,

 A young animal moving out of home for the first time has to find somewhere to feed, and later to breed and raise young.